-Clearcover Insurance: Our Thoughts
+Clearcover insurance: Our thoughts

-If your car is being repaired, Clearcover will give you money to use as you see fit to get around.
-You're not limited to renting a car.
+If your car is being repaired, Clearcover will give you money to use as you see fit to get around — you aren't limited to renting a car.
 There's also ample information throughout the process of getting a quote, which makes it simple for you to understand what coverage you may need.

 Clearcover uses AI to make suggestions for the right level of insurance to buy.
 However, we recommend that drivers make their own informed decisions about how much coverage they need and not depend solely on Clearcover's recommendation.

 Where to do it

 |Get a quote||Website only|

-|Chat with customer service||Mobile app only|
+|Chat with customer service||Mobile app, email or phone|

 |View insurance card and documents||Mobile app only|